Habit (2021 film)

 Habit is a 2021 American comedy thriller film directed by Janell Shirtcliff in her feature directorial debut, from a screenplay by Shirtcliff and Libby Mintz.
-It stars Bella Thorne, Gavin Rossdale, Libby Mintz, Andreja Pejić, Ione Skye, Jamie Hince, Alison Mosshart, Paris Jackson and Josie Ho.
+It stars Bella Thorne, Gavin Rossdale, Libby Mintz, Andreja Pejić, Ione Skye, Jamie Hince, Alison Mosshart, Paris Jackson, and Josie Ho.

-The film was released in the United States on August 20, 2021, by Lionsgate.
+The film was released in select theaters and on video on demand in the United States on August 20, 2021, by Lionsgate.

 Premise

 A Los Angeles girl goes on the run with her friends.
 The group hide out while dressed as nuns when they run afoul of a drug lord.

 Cast

 Production

 Bella Thorne, Gavin Rossdale, Jamie Hince, Soko, and Alison Mosshart joined the cast of the film in early 2020, with Janell Shirtcliff directing from a screenplay by Suki Kaiser from a story by Shirtcliff and Libby Mintz, with Thorne serving as an executive producer.
-By April 2020, Josie Ho, Paris Jackson, Andreja Pejic, Bria Vinaite and Libby Mintz had joined the cast of the film.
+By April 2020, Josie Ho, Paris Jackson, Andreja Pejic, Bria Vinaite, and Libby Mintz had joined the cast of the film.

-Principal photography began in February 2020.